LauraBeatris/shin/README.md

 - [ ] SAML logout request validator
 - [ ] SAML logout response validator

+Infra:

+- [ ] Configure CI for tests

 ## Getting started

 The package can be installed by adding `shin_auth` to your list of dependencies in `mix.exs`: